 Aurora

 A Django web application to support and regularize the ongoing secure transfer of digital records and their metadata to the archives.
-Explore the Aurora user documentation and find the code in our Aurora GitHub repository.
+Explore the Aurora user documentation and find the code in the Aurora GitHub repository.

 API Gateway and microservices